salaamahtech/salaamahtech.github.io/Documents/pages/Security.md

 		  | Visible to everyone | Owned only by the message owner |
 		  | Using public key, message can ONLY be encrypted.
 Decryption is NOT possible | Decryption of the encrypted text is possible only with private key|
 		  | From public key, one CANNOT derive the private key | From private key, one CAN derive the public key |
+		- ### Public Key Infrastructure (PKI)
+		  background-color:: green
+			- Though public keys don't need to be secret, but you must still have a way to know that you have the *right* public key.
+			- *Public key infrastructure*, or PKI, defines a set of roles and responsibilities that are used to securely distribute and validate public keys in untrusted networks.
+It allows unprivileged participants to validate the authenticity of their peers through an existing trust relationship with a mutual third party (e.g., certificate authorities).
+			- A PKI leverages what is known as a **registration authority** (RA) in order to bind an identity to a public key.
+This binding is embedded in the certificate, which is cryptographically signed by the trusted third party.
+The signed certificate can then be presented in order to “prove” identity, so long as the recipient trusts the same third party.
+			- There are many types of PKI providers.
+The most popular two are
+				- **Certificate authorities** (CAs)
+					- relies on a signature chain that is ultimately rooted in the mutually trusted party.
+					- the popularity of CAs which overshadows the WoT provider.
+				- and **Webs of trust** (WoTs)
+					- allows systems to assert validity of their peers, forming a web of endorsements rather than a chain.
+					- Trust is then asserted by traversing the web until a trusted certificate is found.
+			- #### Certificate Authorities
+			  background-color:: gray
+				- Certificate authorities act as the trust anchor of a certificate chain.
+They sign and publish public keys and their bound identities, allowing unprivileged entities to assert the validity of the binding through the signature.
+				- CA certificates are used to represent the identity of the CA itself, and it is the private key of the CA certificate that is used to sign client certificates.
+				- The CA certificate is well known, and is used by the authenticating entity to validate the signature of the presented client certificate.
+It is here that the trusted third-party relationship exists, issuing and asserting the validity of digital certificates on behalf of the clients.
+			- Types of PKIs
+				- **Public PKI** system relies on publicly trusted authorities to validate digital certificates
+				- **Private PKI**
+				-
 	- ## Cipher
 	  background-color:: pink
 		- Ciphers are cryptographic algorithms that can reversibly transform data using a key.
 We use them to keep data safe, especially when transferring or storing data, times when data is particularly susceptible to prying eyes.